Conexus Solutions, Inc. Appoints Chris Wade as Director, Strategic Partnerships – Europe

 “Collaboration and alignment are key to creating meaningful impact in the life sciences industry,” said Chris.
 “I’m excited to establish and strengthen relationships with partners across Europe to deliver practical solutions that support client success and advance innovation.”

 In his new role at Conexus, Chris will oversee the development and execution of strategic partnership initiatives across Europe.
 He will collaborate with internal teams and external stakeholders to identify opportunities, strengthen relationships, and drive mutual growth for clients and partners across the life sciences ecosystem.
-His focus will include advancing collaboration with Conexus’s strategic partners, such as Veeva Systems, where Conexus serves as a Premier Commercial Cloud and Preferred Development Cloud partner.
+His focus will include advancing collaboration with Conexus’s strategic partners, such as Veeva Systems, where Conexus serves as a Preferred Commercial Cloud and Premier Development Cloud Services partner.

 “Chris’s deep expertise in life sciences commercial solutions and his ability to build strong, strategic relationships across Europe make him an excellent addition to our leadership team,” said Akshay Kapadia, Founder and CEO of Conexus Solutions, Inc. “His leadership will further strengthen our strategic partnerships and position us for continued growth.”